 EventWhen it firesPattern support

-CursorHoldAfter cursor is idle for updatetime ms (default 4000)No
+CursorHoldAfter cursor is idle for updatetime ms (per-view)No

 BufEnterA file becomes the active noteVault-relative path globs ("*.md", "projects/**")